hbs-rcs/large_data_in_R/index.md

 Memory requirements can be reduced by partitioning the data and computation into chunks, running each one sequentially, and combining the results at the end.
-It is common practice to partition (aka “shard”) the data on disk storage to make this computational strategy more natural and efficient.
-For example, the taxi data is already partitioned the data by month, i.e., there is a separate data file for each year/month.
+It is common practice to partition the data on disk storage to make this computational strategy more natural and efficient.
+For example, the taxi data is already partitioned by year and month.

 ### Only read in the data you need

 If we think carefully about it we’ll see that our previous attempt to process the taxi data by reading in all the data at once was wasteful.
-Not all the rows are Lyft rides, and the only column I really need is the one that tells me if the ride was an Lyft or not.
-I can perform the computation I need by only reading in that one column, and only the rows for which the `Hvfhs_license_num` column is equal to `HV0005` (Lyft).
+Not all the rows are Lyft rides, and the only column I really need is the one that tells me if the ride was operated by Lyft or not.
+I can perform the computation I need by only reading in that one column, and only the rows for which the `hvfhs_license_num` column is equal to `HV0005` (Lyft).

 ### Use streaming data tools and algorithms

 It’s all fine and good to say “only read the data you need”, but how do you actually do that?
-Unless you have full control over the data collection and storage process chances are good that your data provider included a bunch of stuff you don’t need.
-The key is to find a data selection and filtering tool that works with streamed data so that you can access subsets without ever loading data you don’t need into memory.
+Unless you have full control over the data collection and storage process, chances are good that your data provider included a bunch of stuff you don’t need.
+The key is to find a data selection and filtering tool that works in a streaming fashion so that you can access subsets without ever loading data you don’t need into memory.
 Both the `arrow` and `duckdb` R packages support this type of workflow and can dramatically reduce the time and hardware requirements for many computations.

-Moreover, processing streaming data without needing to load it into memory is a general technique that can be applied to other tasks as well.
-For example the `duckdb` package allows you to compute some summary statistics using data streams.
+Moreover, processing data in a streaming fashion without needing to load it into memory is a general technique that can be applied to other tasks as well.
+For example the `duckdb` package allows you to carry out data aggregation in a streaming fashion, meaning that you can compute summary statistics for data that is too large to fit in memory.

 ### Avoid unnecessarily storing or duplicating data in memory